Safety Chain Holder for Aluminium Chassis

-Furthermore, dee shackles do not connect to the safety chain holder is the chain must not be detached from the chassis rail, under any circumstance.
-It is possible to detach the chain using dee shackles.
+Furthermore, dee shackles do not connect to the safety chain holder, so the chain must not be detached from the chassis rail under any circumstance.
+It is possible to separate the chain using dee shackles.

-Also, once the safety chain holder has been installed and tensioned by your installer, it is installed for life or until such time the manufacturer decides the holder should be upgraded.
+Also, once the safety chain holder has been installed and tensioned by your installer, it is installed for life or until the manufacturer decides the holder should be upgraded.

-For example, it is not possible to weld steel brackets to aluminium trailers unless some innovative engineering is provided.
+For example, welding steel brackets to aluminium trailers is impossible unless some innovative engineering is provided.

 In the case of a welding chain directly to the trailer, the weld must cover 1/2 the link only.
 However, the Aluminum chain is not permissible to use as a safety chain.

 In conclusion, the bracket holes accommodate 6 x M8.8 high tensile bolts and 100mm of weld top and bottom.